Nara Dev Pandey

 Nara Dev Pandey (1872 – 1944) was a Nepalese poet, writer and publisher.
 He served as the first talukdar (manager) of Gorkhapatra, one of the earliest Nepali newspaper.
 He ran the first private printing press— Pashupat press located in Thahiti, Kathmandu.
 He was part of a literary team known as Moti Mandali, alongside Motiram Bhatta.
-He is considered one of the eminent figure of Secondary era (Madhyamik Kalin) of Nepali literature.
+He is considered one of the eminent figure of Secondary era (Madhyamik Kaal) of Nepali literature.